gbaptista/sweet-moon/README.md

 ## Where can I find .so files?

-Due to the Lua's popularity, you likely have it already on your system, and _Sweet Moon_ will be able to find the files on its own.
+Due to the Lua's popularity, you likely have it already on your system, and _Sweet Moon_ will be able to find the files by itself.

-Either way, you can download it from this page:
+Either way, you can download it from:
 - [Lua Binaries](http://luabinaries.sourceforge.net)
 - [LuaJIT releases](http://luajit.org/download.html)